demirantay/notebook/compsci/computer-architecture/README2.md

 # Logic gates

+- Binary information is represented in digital computers by physical quantities called signals.
+Electrical signals such as voltages exist throughout the computer in either one of the two recognizable states.
+The two states represent a binary variable that can be equal to 1 or 0.

+  For example, a particular digital computer may employ a signal of 3 volts to represent binary 1 and 0.5 volt to represent binary 0.
+Now the input terminals of digital circuits will accept binary signals of only 3 and 0.5 volts to represent binary input and output corresponding to 1 and 0, respectively.

+  So now we know, that at core level, computer communicates in the form of 0 and 1, which is nothing but low and high voltage signals.

+  But how are different operations performed on these signals?
+That is done using different logic Gates.

 ### What are gates ?

+- Gates are blocks of hardware that produce graphic symbol and its operation can be described by means of an algebraic expression.
+The input-output relationship of the binary variables for each gate can be represented in tabular form by a truth-table.

+  The most basic logic gates are AND and inclusive OR with multiple inputs and NOT with a single input.
+And you can build other gates from combining different basic gates such as XOR ...etc.

+  The various logical gates are:
+  - AND
+  - OR
+  - NOT
+  - NAND
+  - NOR
+  - XOR
+  - XNOR

 ### AND Gate

+- The AND gate produces the AND logic function, that is, the output is 1 if input A and input B are both equal to 1; otherwise the output is 0.

 ### OR Gate

+- The OR gate produces the inclusive-OR function; that is, the output is 1 if input A or input B or both inputs are 1; otherwise, the output is 0.

 ### NOT(Inverter) Gate

+- The inverter circuit inverts the logic sense of a binary signal.
+It produces the NOT, or complement, function.
+So if you input 1 it becomes 0 and vice versa

 ### NAND Gate

+- The NAND function is the complement of the AND function, as indicated by the graphic symbol, which consists of an AND graphic symbol followed by a small circle.
+So it is esentially (NOT-invert(AND))

 ### NOR Gate

+- The NOR gate is the complement of the OR gate and uses an OR graphic symbol followed by a small circle.
+So it is essentially (NOT-invert(OR))

 ### Exclusive-OR Gate

+- The exclusive-OR gate has a graphic symbol similar to the OR gate except for the additional curved line on the input side.

+  The output of the gate is 1 if any input is 1 but excludes the combination when both inputs are 1.
+It is similar to an odd function; that is, its output is 1 if an odd number of inputs are 1.

 ### Exclusive-NOR Gate

+-   The exclusive-NOR is the complement of the exclusive-OR, as indicated by the small circle in the graphic symbol.

+  The output of this gate is 1 only if both the inputs are equal to 1 or both inputs are equal to 0.

 <Br>
 <br>